google/santa/docs/development/contributing.md

 Adding new Rust libraries requires some extra steps:

-* Each Rust library must have both a `rust_static_library` BUILD target and a `Cargo.toml` file listing its dependencies.
+* Each Rust library must have both a `rust_static_library` BUILD target and a `Cargo.toml` file listing its dependencies. (`Cargo.toml` helps rust-analyzer and VSCode Rust extensions.)
 * Each new `Cargo.toml` file must be added to the list in the root `Cargo.toml` file AND the `workspace.members` key in the root `WORKSPACE` file.
 * Each `rust_static_library` should be wrapped in a `cc_library`, rather than